 However, as most humans have only been dining on these foods for around 600 years, we have not had nearly enough time to evolve to tolerate these foods powerful lectins.

 Fortunately, there are some work arounds that you can do to include them in your diet, in moderation.
-Most of the lectins in these plants are found in the skin and seeds, meaning if we peel, deseed, and often cook these fruits – which is what they are, botanically speaking – most of the lectins are removed, making them safe to eat.
+Most of the lectins in these plants are found in the skin and seeds, meaning if we peel, deseed, and cook these fruits, most of the lectins are removed, making them safe to eat.

-Although, these foods are still fruits, meaning they’re predominately comprised of sugar, and should only be consumed in season, after one has restored his/her gut bacteria to full health, and in extreme moderation.
+Although, these foods are still fruits, meaning they’re predominately comprised of sugar, and should only be consumed in season, after one has restored his/her gut bacteria to full health.

-A: Being that the only grains we eat are sorghum and millet, which are free from gluten, yes, we do eat gluten-free.
+A: Being that the only grains we eat are white rice, sorghum, and millet – which are free from gluten – yes, we do eat gluten-free.

 However, gluten is not by any means the most harmful part of wheat or other grains, as gluten can be tolerated when good gut bacteria are aplenty; when gluten containing products are made via traditional methods, meaning they’ve been fermented by the yeast found in a sourdough culture, most of the gluten and lectins are destroyed.